-In addition to the Standard Notation window, you can also enter or display chords in Roman Numeral notation, Nashville notation, Solfeggio notation, or Fixed Do notation.
+You can enter or display chords in Roman Numeral notation, Nashville notation, Solfeggio notation, or Fixed Do notation.

-For example, the chord Gm7 in the key of F would be displayed as II^{m7} (in Roman Numeral Notation), 2^{m7} (in Nashville Notation), and Re^{m7} in Solfeggio.
-In Italy and other parts of Europe, chords like C7 are always referred to by the Solfeggio name ("Do 7" for C7) regardless of the key signature.
+For example, the chord G^{m7} in the key of F would be displayed as II^{m7} in Roman Numeral notation, 2^{m7} in Nashville notation, Re^{m7} in Solfeggio notation, and Sol^{m7} in Fix Do notation.
+(Note: In Italy and other parts of Europe, chords are always referred to by the Solfeggio name (Do7 for C7) regardless of the key signature.)

-These systems are very useful for learning or analyzing tunes, because they are independent of the key signature.
-You can take an existing song and print it out in Roman Numeral Notation, so you can study the chord progression.
-You can also just type a chord in any of these systems, like "4" which will enter the 4 chord in the current key, and switch between systems without having to retype the chords.
+These systems are very useful for learning or analyzing tunes, since they are independent of the key signature.
+You can take an existing song, and print it out in Roman numeral notation, so you can study the chord progression.
+You can also type a chord in these systems, like "4" which will enter the "4" chord in the current key.

-To change the chord display type, click on the [Chord Display] toolbar button, go to Choose type of Chord Display and choose from the list of five options.
+Click on the [Chord Display] toolbar button, go to Choose type of Chord Display, and select a type from the list.